thalient-ai/zotero-scripts/README.md

 ## Usage

-1. Download the desired script(s) from this repository.
+1. Download or copy the desired script(s) from this repository.
 2. Open Zotero.
 3. Go to `Tools > Developer > Run JavaScript`.
 4. Copy and paste the script content into the Zotero JavaScript console.
 The `.js` files can be opened in a text editor like Notepad++.